AC1706-67/bioreceipt.ai/PHASE7_SUMMARY.md

 ✅ **Analytics Integrated**: Complete content performance tracking ✅ **Testing Complete**: Comprehensive test suite with 95%+ coverage

-Phase 7 successfully transforms the Healthy Tip app into a sophisticated content management platform with intelligent content delivery, advanced search capabilities, and comprehensive analytics, providing users with highly relevant and engaging health content tailored to their individual needs and preferences.
+Phase 7 successfully transforms the BioReceipt into a sophisticated content management platform with intelligent content delivery, advanced search capabilities, and comprehensive analytics, providing users with highly relevant and engaging health content tailored to their individual needs and preferences.